Teaching guidelines +/- 15 minutes

 1. Use the indicative mood when the subject is the same.

-2. Use the subjunctive mood when we use two different subjects.
+2. Use the subjunctive mood when we have two different subjects.

 ExpresiónModoEjemplo